 It’s hard to believe that The Rosie Project was Graeme Simsion’s debut novel.
-Shortly after Text Publishing released it, in 2013, it won both the ABIA Book Of The Year award and their General Fiction Book Of The Year award.
+It won both the 2013 ABIA Book Of The Year award and their General Fiction Book Of The Year award.
 International sales have topped 3.5 million copies.
-A couple of years ago, when I started putting together The List, this book was everywhere!
+A couple of years ago, when I started putting together my reading list for this blog, it was everywhere!
 It hardly seems fair that a debut novelist has that much success that quickly, eh?

 The main character is a genetics professor, Don Tillman.
 He’s never had much “luck” with women, which will come as no surprise when I tell you that his proposed solution to that problem is to create a questionnaire to assess the suitability of each “potential mate”.

 Tillman doesn’t fit in particularly well anywhere, really – there’s a lot of very heavy-handed hints that he has undiagnosed Asperger’s Syndrome (*note: that term has since been replaced by more appropriate descriptors, but it’s the one that’s used throughout The Rosie Project, so it’s what I’ll use in this review.)
 That in and of itself would be fine, but there’s something about his character that makes me feel… well, icky.

 Simsion pushes the socially-awkward-adult-male-nerd angle very hard, to the point where it started to evoke for me a salivating, entitled, MRA/incel keyboard-hero fucknuckle.
 Tillman seems to believe that he is an “ideal mate” for any woman, given his intelligence, physical health, financial success, and social status.
 I mean, doesn’t that sound just a little bit entitled and misogynistic?
 Plus, he says stuff like this: